 4. Two Types Of People To Watch For:

 Everyone is different.
 The world has a wide variety of people, and I’ve categorized them into two places.
 The givers of the world and the takers of the world.
 Mind you, this is not the end and all of how I classify other people, but this is said here in the article with the purpose to point out that we all don’t do things for the same reason and at times our intentions may be different.
 Observing others and knowing what they are about is important because life is not about staying in the wrong situation and wasting the one life we have!
 The givers of the world.
 They’re always finding a reason to give.

 They are always ready to serve others and they give because they love to give.
 Givers aren’t always thinking about what they’ll get from others.
 They get their joy from giving and aren’t worried about what other people give them.

-Takers are quite the opposite of the givers.
+Takers are quite the opposite of givers.
 They’re always on the lookout to see what they’ll gain from a situation.
 If they do anything it’s because they expect to get something in return.
-They don’t like giving.
-They like receiving.
+They don’t like giving and instead prefer receiving.

 Does this sound familiar to you?

 The reason I’m even going other this idea is that… it’s important to get clear about who you are and who you want to be around in your life.